 7. Family visitation is available every day

-While clients are in our 14-day Social Detox Program, their family members and loved ones can visit daily.
+While clients are in our 14-day First Step program, their family members and loved ones can visit daily.
 Our data shows that our completion rates increase significantly with women who have the support of their families and loved ones.
 Treatment centers vary in their family visitation policies.
 While some treatment centers limit family visitation to a single day of the week, others restrict family visitation to once a month or don’t allow any visitation at all.
 Additionally, we have Community Partners that we refer out to like Nexus, which offers services for mothers where their children can stay with them during treatment.

 Finding the Right Option for You